 - Business Critical/Premium Service: This service tier is used in OLTP applications and has a high transaction rate with a fast response for input-output operations.
 It uses multiple replicas so that model is resilient to failure.

-Here we discuss how to create SQL database in azure?
+Here we will see how to create an SQL database in azure:

-Pre-Requisite: Users need to have Azure subscription with valid email id and password, As creating SQL database may cost money.
+Pre-Requisite: Users need to have Azure subscription with a valid email id and password, as creating SQL database may cost money.
 Users can also use 1 month free access to create SQL databases with limited resources.

-- Here on “Create SQL Database” page users can enter the detail in basic column as per requirement:
+- Here on “Create SQL Database” page users can enter the detail in the basic column as per requirement.

-- Click on Create New button to create new server and enter the requiered detail:
+- Click on Create New button to create a new server and enter the required detail.

-- Click on Review+Create button at the end of the page to validate the details, and here user can check cost as well as storage system used:
+- Click on the Review+Create button at the end of the page to validate the details, and here user can check the cost as well as the storage system used.

-- Now final step to create the SQL database in Azure select Create
+- Now final step to create the SQL database in Azure is select Create.

 - Once the deployment is complete message will be shown on the page as:

 In conclusion, Azure SQL is faster than traditional SQL databases with in-built optimization and tuning capacity.
 SQL database uses other Azure services and users have to work less on monitoring, maintaining, and managing the Azure SQL servers.
 Also, it is cost-effective based on requirement users who can use the storage system.